 Despite these reservations, there are a number of multiple-unit auctions that have been proposed.
 One example, which is widely cited, is the ascending price multi-unit auction suggested by Ausubel [1997].
-The mechanism of this auction is easy to describe informally:
+The mechanism of this auction is easy to describe informally:14

 The auctioneer operates a continuously-ascending clock.
 For each price, p, each bidder i simultaneously indicates the quantity, $q_i(p)$ she desires, where demands are required to be non-increasing in number.
-When a price, $p^$ , is reached such that aggregate demand no longer exceeds supply, the auction is deemed to have concluded.
-Each bidder i is then assigned the quantity $q_i(p^)$ , and is charged the standing prices at which she "clinched" the respective objects.
+When a price, p^ , is reached such that aggregate demand no longer exceeds supply, the auction is deemed to have concluded.
+Each bidder i is then assigned the quantity $q_i(p^)$, and is charged the standing prices at which she "clinched" the respective objects.

 Ausubel borrows the notion of clinching (which is defined formally in [Ausubel 1997) from discussions of sport.
-In the same way that a team playing in a league
+In the same way that a team playing in a league clinches a title when no other team can take the title instead of it, a good is clinched in an auction when no other bidder is prepared to pay enough to secure it.
+This makes the auction rather easy to understand, as well as being provably efficient in the economic sense.

-$^{14}$ This description assumes that the auction begins with more demand for goods than supply.
+14This description assumes that the auction begins with more demand for goods than supply.
 This is easy to arrange if the price starts low enough.